What Is Pleural Mesothelioma?

 The cancer has reached nearby tissues, organs, or lymph nodes.

-The final stage.
-Cancer has reached distant areas of the chest and the rest of the body.
+The cancer has reached the other side of the chest and the rest of the body.

-Treatments are focused exclusively on easing pain.
+Treatments are primarily focused on easing pain, though chemotherapy may be an option.

 Malignant Pleural Mesothelioma Prognosis